 There you have it, in a nut shell that is how The Exhibit will work.
 Off course there will be lots more technical detail and fancy tricks going on in the background but that’s the basic overview of how the platform will work from the front end.
 The Exhibit platform will also always be growing and adapting to our users’ needs and demands so this outline is by no means set in stone and is just the start of something we believe will be quite exciting!

 Are there any problems you currently face when exhibiting, visiting exhibitions or buying art online which you want solved?
-Please let us know in the comments below.
+Please let us know by contacting us here.

 About the Author